moccalotto/kaos/_rulebook/main.md

 scores in the Battle or Witchcraft power-skills.

-#### Armor
+#### Using powers
-A magic user cannot cast spells while wearing armor, using a shield or wearing extreme cold weather gear.
-Other power types can be used without any issues.
+When you use a power you must first make a Standard Test for the given power-skill.
+If the test succeeeds, the power takes effect and you suffer strain.

 #### Strain
-Using powers causes strain damage to the user.
+Using powers causes strain damage.
-The number of HP drained depends on how powerful the power is.
+The number of HP drained depends on how strenuous the power is.
-The strain occurs *after* the power has been successfully used;
+The strain occurs *after* the power has taken effect.
+This means that you can successfully use a power and then fall unconscious by the strain it caused.
-the caster can actually use a power that would make him/her unconscious.
-Conversely, failing to use a power does not incur any damage.
+Conversely, if you fail to use the power, you do not suffer any strain damage.

 #### Healing
-Magic users cannot regenerate or be healed if they have used any powers within the last hour.
+You cannot be healed or regenerate for an hour after using a power.

 #### Tiers
 Powers are divided into tiers from 1 to 6.
 Tier one powers are the easiest to use and they drain only a 2 HPs per use.
-Tier 6 powers are very difficult to use and drain 12 HPs per casting.
+Tier 6 powers are very difficult to use and drain 12 HPs per use.
 Powers have a Skill Score requirements that must be met in order for the character to be able to use them.